Universal-Connect-Project/ucw-app/PREFERENCES.md

 }
 ```

-`hiddenInstitutions` (`string[]`) - This is an array of institutions that should not be shown in the institution search results.
+`hiddenInstitutions` (`string[]`) - An array of institutions that should not be shown in the institution search results.

 ```
 "hiddenInstitutions": ["UCP-2e2b825bd378172"]
 ```

-`recommendedInstitutions` (`string[]`) - This is an array of institutions that should be shown on the institution search page by default, prior to the user entering any search criteria.
+`recommendedInstitutions` (`string[]`) - An array of institutions that should be shown on the institution search page by default, prior to the user entering any search criteria.

 ```
 "recommendedInstitutions": [